uPVC House Cladding Cost

 Shiplap Costs

 Shiplap cladding is a form of tongue and groove cladding.
-The outward-facing side of the board has a slight curve to it.
-This helps to speed the runoff of water.
-The average cost of uPVC shiplap cladding is £56 per m2.
+The outward-facing side of the board has a slight curve to it that helps to speed the runoff of water.
+The average cost of uPVC shiplap cladding is £56 per m2 and it can last up to 20 years or more depending on the quality, UV exposure and providing it is well-maintained.
+Overlapping joints can potentially cause an issue, however this is often resolved based on the design functionality.

 Pros